topmedia/megamon/README.md

                 Elasticsearch index to write to (default "euronas") -interval string
                 Reporting interval (default "5m")
-          -type string
+          -shipper string
-                Elasticsearch type to use (default "euronas")
+                Value of the shipper field to use (default "euronas")